Marc Davis (animator): Personal life

 As a professor at the Chouinard Art Institute, Davis first met Alice Estes as a student there in 1947.
-After her graduation, they married in June 1956, and remained so for 44 years until his passing in 2000.
+After her graduation, they married in June 1956, and remained married for 44 years until his death in 2000.

 Awards and honors

 In 1982, Davis was the recipient of the Winsor McCay Award.

 In 1985, Davis was the recipient of the Golden Award for 50 years of service from the Motion Picture Screen Cartoonists.

 In 1989, he was inducted as a Disney Legend.
 In 1993, Davis was the recipient of the DFC Disney Legend Award given by the Disneyana Fan Club.
 He was also the recipient of the much-coveted Mousecar (the Disney equivalent of an Oscar).

 Davis, along with his wife Alice, received the honor of having their names on side-by-side windows on Main Street, U.S.A. at Disneyland.
 Marc's reads: “Far East Imports – Exotic Art – Marc Davis – Proprietor”.